 Autism is the fastest-growing serious developmental disability at an alarming rate of 10 to 17 percent each and every year in the U.S.

 The first study to comprehensively survey and document the costs of autism to U.S. society, was conducted at the Harvard School of Public Health.
 The study showed that it costs about $3.2 million to take care of a person with autism over his or her lifetime.

 Department of Mental Health of Orange County, New York, provides a Child's Guide to help you organize important information about your child in one central location.
 The Guide offers a way for you to record your child's daily living activities, a Child Emergency Contact Form, and Educational and Medical Profile information in a central location.
 Service providers would find this consolidated, detailed information essential in an emergency.

-About this author Wanda Brown is wife, mother, grandmother, volunteer, presenter at parent support groups, member autism support groups, national autism organizations, former legal assistant, service coordinator, and served as Board member to non-profit organizations, autism Advisory Groups, and has appeared on Cable 6 TV, XM Radio One, Tavis Smiley Radio, CNN Radio and WDIG Radio.
+Wanda Brown is wife, mother, grandmother, volunteer, presenter at parent support groups, member autism support groups, national autism organizations, former legal assistant, service coordinator, and served as Board member to non-profit organizations, autism Advisory Groups, and has appeared on Cable 6 TV, XM Radio One, Tavis Smiley Radio, CNN Radio and WDIG Radio.